juhye-m/Digital-Fabrication-Projects-for-Physics70/content/posts/week11/index.md

   Serial.write(data2);
 }
 ```
-The serial midi program I ran is the same code as last week's.
+The serial midi program I ran is the same code as last week's, as well as the IAC buses for input/output.
 You can find it [here, in week 10](https://juhye-m.github.io/ps70/posts/week-10/).

 My circuit and baseline code works.
 I can test the output values by printing the sensor values to the serial monitor.
 I ran the serial to midi converter, and hooked it up to my Macbook audio input bus.
 I then opened my DAW, and it almost works!